 Thank you for your interest in submitting a guest post for Chanty blog.
 We hope you’ve already read our recent blog posts, understood our style, storytelling approach and realized which of your ideas will bring the most value to our readers.

 Great!
 You are on your way to submission.
 It’s time to let you know the general info about Chanty, our blog and guidelines.

-Chanty is a simple AI-powered business messenger and a single notification center.
+Chanty is a team collaboration tool.
 We’ve designed Chanty to help small businesses simplify team communication, making it more organized and teams more productive.
 You can always find more information on our website https://www.chanty.com.

 Chanty Blog is a source for all things in communication, collaboration and productivity.
 Our audience is mostly top management, business owners and startup founders.
 And we’d like to keep the content simple yet relevant to them.
 We publish articles written by our content marketing team, along with guest posts from experts in their field.

 Finally, these Guest post guidelines will help you decide if Chanty Blog is the right place for your submission.

 - We are looking for well-researched posts that include hands-on experience, tips, best practices, do not repeat existing blog posts or present a unique angle on the already covered topics.

 - We do not accept poorly written and self-promotional articles that bring zero value to our readers.

 - Double-check that you read a few recent posts to get the voice, tone and style we use on the blog.

 - Although the ideas you share, must bring value to our audience, your article should be easy to read and understand for most people as well.